Customer Segmentation: How to Effectively Segment Users & Clients

 20. Customer Satisfaction Scores

-Whether you use CSAT or NPS, customer satisfaction scores tell you a lot about recent service interactions.
-Higher scores mean that customers are happy with your service.
-Lower scores indicate a risk of churn.
+Whether you use CSAT or NPS,customer satisfaction scores tell you a lot about recent service interactions.
+Higher scores mean customers are happy with your service.
+Lower scores show a risk of churn.

 Segmenting customers into promoters and detractors can help you increase the value of your most loyal customers.
 It can also help you make sure that unhappy customers get the support they need.